 Should you count calories at all?

 Calorie counting used to be all the rage, and yet to some extent it has still stuck, especially when people want to lose weight.
 The math seemed simple- we have a basal metabolic rate (BMR), somewhat reflective of thyroid health (how fast processes move, aka our metabolism), and its calories in versus calories out.
 Right?
 Not so much.. carbohydrates and protein provide 4 calories per gram, and fats provide 9 calories per gram.
 Then depending on how much muscle we have, muscle (anaerobic) will burn more calories in the long run than cardio (aerobic), and what/when we eat can get metabolized differently when we're sitting on our butt versus post marathon.
-Further, the majority of foods are grossly underestimated, and as humans, we also have the tendency to underestimate as many studies have shown that we're not accounting for nearly 1/3 of calories consumed!
-Now add in the stress of being totally unsure of those counts, unless you want to weight your food (a viable option).
+Many foods are also grossly underestimated and we may not be accounting for about 1/3 of the calories consumed.

 Here's where you can start finding the right diet for you: